 I loved seafood growing up in Japan where there are so many seafood choices.
-Besides various kinds of fish, one of my favorite ingredients from the ocean are shrimps.
+Besides various kinds of fish, one of my favorite ingredients from the ocean is shrimp.

 If you’re familiar with Osozai (お惣菜) or deli in a department store in Japan, this is one of the most popular salads – Broccoli & Shrimp Salad (ブロッコリーと海老サラダ).
 The recipe is quite simple and ingredients are likely to be in your fridge or pantry.

-As a personal preference, I like my hard boiled eggs to be cooked tiny bit on soft side (but not soft-boiled eggs).
+As a personal preference, I like my hard-boiled eggs to be cooked tiny bit on the soft side (but not soft-boiled eggs).
 The egg yolks should still show bright yellow in the center of the yolk and the texture is a bit soft.
-That way, when you mix it up with the rest of ingredients, the moist egg yolks stays together instead of falling apart and gives nice bright color to the salad.
+That way, when you mix it up with the rest of the ingredients, the moist egg yolks stay together instead of falling apart and gives nice bright color to the salad.
 If the egg yolk is fully cooked it’s likely to crumble apart.

 I like this refreshing salad should be served slightly chilled, but you can serve it at room temperature as well.
 Don’t be afraid to add some salt to season the salad instead of adding more mayonnaise.
 Without salt, the taste can be a bit bland, and salt brings in all the flavor together nicely.
 The most interesting part of this salad for me as I mentioned before is the texture.
 The crisp cucumber with the soft texture of chopped eggs and avocado, mixed with succulent shrimp and tasty broccoli goes with many types of meal.
 I hope you enjoy this salad as much as my family does.

-- Clean shrimp with corn starch and devein (See How to Clean Shrimp).
+- Clean shrimp with cornstarch and devein (check out my tutorial).
 Keep the shell on so the shrimp won’t lose the flavor while being cooked.

-- Peel the shrimp shell and cut into bite size pieces.
+- Peel the shrimp shell and cut it into bite-size pieces.

 - In a small saucepan, bring water to a boil.
 Once boiling, lower the heat to medium and cook the eggs for 10 minutes.
 Transfer the eggs to iced water and let cool for 3 minutes to stop cooking.